elifozlemyilmaz/BuildingFootprint-XAI/README.md

 ## 📊 Sonuçlar / Results

-Örnek doğruluk metrikleri ve görselleştirmeler burada paylaşılacaktır.
+- Örnek doğruluk metrikleri ve görselleştirmeler burada paylaşılacaktır.
-Example accuracy metrics and visualizations will be shared here.
+- Example accuracy metrics and visualizations will be shared here.

-> 📌 **Not / Note:** Tüm kodlar ve ayrıntılı sonuçlar, gerekli düzenlemeler tamamlandıktan ve ilgili yayın süreci sonuçlandıktan sonra bu depoya eklenecektir.
+> 📌 **Not:** Tüm kodlar ve ayrıntılı sonuçlar, gerekli düzenlemeler tamamlandıktan ve ilgili yayın süreci sonuçlandıktan sonra bu depoya eklenecektir.
 > 📌 **Note:** All codes and detailed results will be made available in this repository once the necessary refinements are completed and the related publication process is finalized.